Contract area (block) | Project status | Production scale | Venture company (established) | Interest owned (*Operator) | Contract type |

 Project History

-1998 | Acquired 100% interest in Masela Block |
+1998 | INPEX acquires 100% interest in Masela Block |

 ---|---|

-2000 | Discovered Abadi Gas Field |
+2000 | Discovery of Abadi Gas Field |

-2019 | Received approval from the Indonesian government for the development plan to produce 9.5 million tons of LNG per year |
+July 2019 | Indonesian government approves development plan to produce 9.5 million tons of LNG per year |

-2023 | Pertamina and PETRONAS joined the project as new partners Received approval from the Indonesian government for a revised development plan incorporating CCS |
+October 2023 | Pertamina and PETRONAS join the project as new partners |

 An initial development plan was approved by the Indonesian government in 2019.
 However, aspiring to make the project cleaner ensuring long-term competitiveness and improving sustainability, we decided to introduce CCS and submitted a revised development plan to the Indonesian government in April 2023, which was approved in December 2023.
 Additionally, Indonesia's Pertamina and Malaysia's PETRONAS joined the project as new partners in October 2023.
-Both partners are companies with extensive experience in Oil and gas development in Indonesia and LNG projects globally.
+Both partners are companies with extensive experience in oil and gas development in Indonesia and LNG projects globally.

-Responding to Natural Gas Demand in Asia
+Responding to natural gas demand in Asia

 Achievement of both cleaner energy and cost competitiveness